-A low growing shrub to a height of 1 m with hairless branchlets.
+A low growing shrub to a height of 1 metre with hairless branchlets.

 It occurs naturally in coastal and near-coastal areas with disjunct populations scattered along the east coast, from the north in Fraser Island Qld, down to around Grafton in NSW, then with a gap to South-West Rocks, then around Taree through to Sydney, extending to Katoomba-area, with a disjunction to Wollongong and Jervis Bay.
 Interestingly, plants are found again in north-eastern Victoria very close to the border with NSW, extending along the Victorian coast to South Australia, and also growing commonly in Tasmania.